QL568A6/privacyguides.org/docs/multi-factor-authentication.md

 !!! warning
     If the hostname of your system changes (such as due to DHCP), you would be unable to login.
 It is vital that you setup a proper hostname for your computer before following this guide.

-The pam_u2f module on Linux can provide two factor authentication for user login on most popular Linux distributions.
+The `pam_u2f` module on Linux can provide two factor authentication for user login on most popular Linux distributions.
 If you have a hardware security key that supports U2F, we highly recommend that you follow the [Yubico's documentation](https://support.yubico.com/hc/en-us/articles/360016649099-Ubuntu-Linux-Login-Guide-U2F) and setup second factor authentication for your Linux machine.
+This guide does **not** apply to Qubes OS.

-### Qubes
+### Qubes OS

+Qubes OS has support for Challenge-Response (HOTP) authentication with Yubikeys.
+If you have a Yubikey with HOTP support, we highly recommend that you follow [Qubes OS's documentation](https://www.qubes-os.org/doc/yubikey/) and setup second factor authentication for your Qubes OS machine.

+### SSH

+#### Hardware security keys
+SSH 2FA could be set up using multiple different authentication methods that are popular with hardware security keys.
+We recommend that you check out Yubico's [documentation](https://developers.yubico.com/SSH/) on how to set this up.

+#### Time-based One-time Password (TOTP)
+SSH 2FA can also be set up using TOTP.
+We recommend that you follow Digital Ocean's [documentation](https://www.digitalocean.com/community/tutorials/how-to-set-up-multi-factor-authentication-for-ssh-on-ubuntu-16-04) on how to set this up.